marisbest2/snp_analysis/docs/index.md

 # Step 2 - VCF to SNP alignment
 Step 2 is called on VCF files output from step 1.
 References chosen in step 1 have been selected because they have been found to be relatively close to the isolate.
 The closer the reference is to the isolate the less overall SNP calling error is seen.
 VCF files analyzed in step 2 must all be output from the same reference.
 Obviously VCF files analyzed using different references can not be used in the same comparison.

-In addition to choosing a closely related reference, which minimizes SNP calling error, there are three additional external files, or dependencies, used to create high quality, informative SNP alignments.
+In addition to using a closely related FASTA reference file, which minimizes SNP calling error, there are three additional external files, or dependencies, used to create high quality, informative SNP alignments.
 As shown in bovis_dependency_view.jpg and suis1_dependency_view.jpg the reference used to build VCF files must be reflected in the three dependencies.
 The three dependent files are: filter file, defining SNPs, and gbk file.

-To keep these files up-to-date and minimize the download requirement these file are downloaded to the users home directory as needed as the script is ran.
-For example, if the samples are M. bovis only those dependency files for M. bovis will be downloaded.
+To keep dependency files up-to-date in step 1 and 2, and to minimize the download requirement, files are downloaded to the user's home directory as needed when the script is ran.
+For example, if samples ran are M. bovis only those dependency files for M. bovis will be downloaded.
 Not those for any other species type.